rstacruz/nanomonk/README.nanomonk.md

 to create the other necessary files such as configuration files and Rake tasks.

 If a recipe doesn't exist for the gem, it'll simply be installed and vendored.

+Have a look at the current recipes at: http://github.com/rstacruz/nanomonk-recipes/tree/master/recipes/